![]() |

 Notably, coach Ronald Koeman has only won two of his last nine matches in all competitions (D4 L3) and both were big wins in the Nations League against Bosnia-Herzegovina (5-2) and Hungary (4-0).

 Having played in the Nations League in March, the Netherlands are currently behind in the World Cup qualifying race, with their group rivals having already played two games.
-The Oranje are six points behind leaders Poland, who have won both of their opening matches.
+The Oranje are six points behind leaders Poland, who have won both of their opening games.

-Finland are currently ranked 2nd in Group G, 2 points behind Poland and at least 3 points ahead of the 3 teams below them.
+Finland are currently ranked 2nd in Group G, 2 points behind Poland and at least 3 points ahead of the 3 teams below.
 However, coach Friis and his team still have a lot of work to do if they want to improve their home record - where they have lost all 3 recent matches, conceded at least 2 goals in each match, and won only 1 of the last 5 World Cup qualifiers at home (D2 L2).

 Form, head-to-head history